3,4-Methylenedioxyamphetamine: Pharmacodynamics

 MDA is a substrate of the serotonin, norepinephrine, dopamine, and vesicular monoamine transporters, and in relation to this, acts as a reuptake inhibitor and releasing agent of serotonin, norepinephrine, and dopamine (that is, it is an SNDRA).
 It is also an agonist of the serotonin 5-HT_{2A}, 5-HT_{2B}, and 5-HT_{2C} receptors and shows affinity for the α_{2A}-, α_{2B}-, and α_{2C}-adrenergic receptors and serotonin 5-HT_{1A} and 5-HT_{7} receptors.

 In addition to its actions as a monoamine releasing agent, MDA is a potent high-efficacy partial agonist or full agonist of the rodent TAAR1.
 Conversely, MDA is much weaker in terms of potency as an agonist of the human TAAR1.
 Moreover, MDA acts as a very weak partial agonist or antagonist of the human TAAR1 rather than as an efficacious agonist.
 TAAR1 activation is thought to auto-inhibit and constrain the effects of amphetamines that act as TAAR1 agonists, for instance MDMA in rodents.

 MDA fully substitutes for MDMA in rodent drug discrimination tests.
 However, its prosocial effects in rodents are said to not fully resemble those of MDMA.
 MDA also substitutes for stimulants like dextroamphetamine and cocaine in drug discrimination tests.
 The (S)-optical isomer of MDA is more potent than the (R)-optical isomer as a psychostimulant, possessing greater activity at the monoamine transporters.
 MDA and (R)-MDA but not (S)-MDA fully substitute for serotonergic psychedelics including DOM, LSD, and mescaline.
 Similarly, MDA and (R)-MDA produce the head-twitch response, a behavioral proxy of psychedelic effects, in rodents.
 However, the head-twitch response they produce is very weak in magnitude compared to other related psychedelics such as the DOx drugs.
 On the other hand, the response is more similar in magnitude to that of Ariadne.

 In terms of the subjective and behavioral effects of MDA, it is thought that serotonin release is required for its entactogenic effects, dopamine release is required for its euphoriant (rewarding and addictive) effects, dopamine and norepinephrine release are required for its psychostimulant effects, and direct agonism of the serotonin 5-HT_{2A} receptor is required for its mild psychedelic effects.
-The entactogenic effects of drugs like MDA are thought to dependent on a precise balance of serotonin and dopamine release as well as serotonin receptor agonism.
+The entactogenic effects of drugs like MDA are thought to be dependent on a precise balance of serotonin and dopamine release as well as serotonin receptor agonism.
 The longer duration of MDA compared to MDMA appears to be related to pharmacodynamics as opposed to pharmacokinetics, for instance the effects of MDA depending relatively more on serotonin 5-HT_{2A} receptor agonism than on serotonin release.

 MDA can produce serotonergic neurotoxic effects in rodents.
 This might in part be due to metabolism of MDA.
 In addition, MDA activates a response of the neuroglia, though this subsides after use.